 What are Psychiatric Residential Treatment Facilities?

-Psychiatric Residential Treatment Facilities (PRTFs) are places for children and adolescents to go to receive long-term care.
-Young people are admitted to PRTFs to get mental health treatment.
+Psychiatric Residential Treatment Facilities (PRTFs) are places children and adolescents are admitted to get mental health treatment.

 The problems with PRTFs

 Many PRTFs fail to provide mental health treatment.
-They are not caring or trauma-informed places.
+They are not effective or trauma-informed places.
 Instead, staff maintain control through strict rules and routines.
-Kids and youth there may be abused or neglected.
-And they are separated from their families.
+Children and youth there are separated from their families and may be abused or neglected.
 This separation makes it harder to work through family issues.
 PRTFs are also expensive.
 They are not considered a best practice in treating mental health issues in youth.
 Yet, North Carolina has increased its reliance on PRTFs — at a rate of 119% since 2010.

 Behavioral healthcare for NC kids

-NC Health News invited a panel of experts April 21, 2022 to describe the challenges NC kids have accessing behavioral health services, especially when they have developmental disabilities.
-The discussion featured DRNC attorney Joonu-Noel Andrews Coste; Clarissa Donnelly-DeRoven, NCHN rural health and Medicaid report; and Delia Bailey, parent advocate.
+NC Health News invited a panel of experts on April 21, 2022 to describe the challenges NC kids have accessing behavioral health services, especially when they have co-occuring developmental disabilities.
+The discussion featured Joonu-Noel Andrews Coste, DRNC attorney; Clarissa Donnelly-DeRoven, NCHN rural health and Medicaid report; and Delia Bailey, parent advocate.

 Learn more about PRTFs